DIPlib/diplib/INSTALL_Linux.md

 In [the documentation](https://www.mathworks.com/support/requirements/supported-compilers.html) they specify which compiler versions are compatible with each version of *MATLAB*.
 This list includes the version of *GCC* used to build that version of *MATLAB*, and a few older releases.
 That is, their solution to this issue is to tell customers to use only those specific versions of *GCC* to build MEX-files.
-If you do want to follow MATLAB’s recommendation, then install one of the supported compilers, and add tell CMake about them using the following command:
+If you do want to follow *MATLAB*’s recommendation, then install one of the supported compilers, and add tell CMake about them using the following command:
 ```bash
 cmake . -DCMAKE_C_COMPILER=gcc-9 -DCMAKE_CXX_COMPILER=g++-9